Rationally connected varieties over the maximally unramified extension of p-adic fields: Introduction

-The proof that conditions 1-3 are equivalent relies in some way on generic smoothness, which fails in characteristic $p$.
-In fact, in positive characteristic there are smooth, projective varieties satisfying condition 1, but not having any very free curves \cite{Shi}.
-Over any algebraically closed field, a smooth projective variety containing a very free curve is said to be separably rationally connected.
-Such varieties necessarily satisfy conditions 1 and 2.
+The proof that rational connectivity and separable rational connectivity are equivalent over characteristic zero relies in some way on generic smoothness, which fails in characteristic $p$.
+In fact, in positive characteristic there are smooth, projective varieties for which one can find a rational curve through any two closed points, but the variety does not contain any very free curves \cite{MR0526513}.
+One can think of this as rationally connected varieties containing lots of rigid rational curves while separably rationally connected varieties have rational curves that freely deform.
+Another example of a rationally connected but not separably rationally connected variety over a field of positive characteristic is give by Koll\'{a}r (\cite{MR1440180} V.5.19).

-Because of these anomalies, the Graber, Harris, Starr result does not extend to rationally connected varieties in the sense of condition 1 above.
-An example of a rationally connected but not separably rationally connected variety over a field of positive characteristic is give by Koll\'{a}r (\cite{Kollar} V.5.19).
-However, the result does extend to separably rationally connected varieties.
-The question we consider in this article is whether or not a smooth, projective, rationally connected variety over the maximal unramified extension of the p-adics, $\mathbb{Q}_{p}^{nr}$, has a rational point.
-Lang's theorem asserts that this is true for Fano hypersurfaces \cite{La}.
-Here we prove a partial result. \begin{Theo} Fix an arithmetic polynomial $P$.
-There is a finite set of exceptional primes $e(P)$, depending only on $P$, so that if $X$ is a smooth, projective, rationally connected variety defined over $\mathbb{Q}_{p}^{nr}$ with Hilbert polynomial $P$, then $X(\mathbb{Q}_{p}^{nr}) \neq \emptyset$ as long as $p \notin e(P)$. \end{Theo}
+Because of the subtleties between rationally and separably rationally connected over characteristic $p$, we had to be careful when stating Question 2.
+But in this paper we are considering varieties defined over fields of characteristic zero, so the terms are interchangeable.
+The question we consider in this article is whether or not a smooth, projective, rationally connected variety over the maximal unramified extension of the $p$-adics, $\mathbb{Q}_{p}^{nr}$, has a rational point.
+Lang's theorem asserts that this is true for Fano hypersurfaces \cite{MR0046388}.
+Here we prove a partial result.

-It is worth noting that for any set of smooth, projective rationally connected varieties with fixed invariants there exist a finite number of primes away from which all reductions are separably rationally connected.
-Our proof does not show whether or not this the set of exceptional primes.

-This theorem is similar to Ax and Kochen's theorem \cite{Ax} that the p-adic number fields are almost $C_{2}$.
-In fact, the main method of proof is the same.
-The maximally unramified extension of the p-adics are compared in a precise way to the completion of function fields of curves in characteristic $p$.
-The result of de Jong and Starr can then be lifted via the methods of Ax and Kochen.